-Tips to work on physical intimacy
+Tips to improve physical intimacy

 2. Emotional intimacy

 Emotional intimacy is what makes a marriage last.
-It is what makes two people each other’s friend, confidant, and personal cheerleader.
-Do you both hare your deepest, darkest desires and innermost thoughts with each other?
+It is what makes two people each other’s friend, confidant, and support system.
+Do you both share your deepest, darkest desires and innermost thoughts with each other?
 Is your partner your go-to person both in happy and sad times?

-Ways to make emotional intimacy stronger
+Tips to improve emotional intimacy

 3. Spiritual intimacy

 Spiritual intimacy not just strengthens a relationship but gives a couple the ability to handle life’s crises far better than the ones who have not connected at this deep and existential level.
 Have you shared your belief about God with your significant other?
 Some people believe that we carve our own destiny while others believe that there is a higher power that controls the course of our lives.

 Where are the two of you on this?
 Are you both believers?
 Do you have common spiritual beliefs?

 If not, this can put you and your partner on very divergent paths in life.
 For instance, if you’re an agnostic or atheist and your partner a believer, it can lead to a lot of differences in your outlook and approach toward life situations.